How would you feel if those green direction boards at road junctions in your city are replaced by city maps?

 On the other hand, contextual help provides help so subtly that users do not even realize that they are making an effort to seek help.
 It’s called context-sensitive help because it provides concise information to users for the situation that is associated with the context in which they are working.

 At the same time, providing contextual help also helps in reducing the volume of support tickets.
 Because, when users understand your product, they are less likely to raise support tickets and increase your overall support overhead.
 Even if you have the best customer support tools for ticket management, who wouldn’t want to have lesser support tickets being raised!

 Even after the rise of artificial intelligence in customer support, the most obvious reason behind why users seek contextual help is – convenience.
 Users can conveniently solve their queries without waiting for any assistance or referring to a user manual, saving a lot of time.
 According to Forrester report, Over 65% of customers say that valuing their time is the most important thing a company can do to provide good online service.
 But, apart from this, there are many more reasons to why your users direly want to seek contextual help.

 - When you ask a user to perform an action to seek help, you actually take help away from him/her.
 In the case of contextual help, the user doesn’t mostly need to take any actions for seeking help.
 It subtly appears in front of him/her as and when he needs it.

 - The customer base is now dominated by Millennials customers, who are said to have little to no patience for reading lengthy help documents.
 Give them that and they are bound to leave your website, probably forever.
 Plus, they might also communicate their experience to others.

-- Contextual help is least disruptive to workflows.
+- Contextual help is the least disruptive to workflows.
 Users can opt for contextual help without leaving their current workflow.

 How Can Contextual Help be Provided?